Raphael Holinshed

 Raphael Holinshed (/ˈhɒlɪnʃɛd/; c.
-1525before 24 April 1582) was an English chronicler, who was most famous for his work on The Chronicles of England, Scotlande, and Irelande, commonly known as Holinshed's Chronicles.
-It was the "first complete printed history of England composed as a continuous narrative".
-The Holinshed Chronicles was a major influence on many Renaissance writers, such as Shakespeare, Spenser, Daniel and Marlowe.
+1525before 24 April 1582) was an English chronicler, who was most famous for his work on The Chronicles of England, Scotlande, and Irelande.
+First published in 1577, a revised and extended 2nd edition was published in 1587.
+Commonly known as Holinshed's Chronicles, they have been called the "first complete printed history of England composed as a continuous narrative", and were a major influence on many Renaissance writers, such as Shakespeare, Spenser, Daniel and Marlowe.

 Biography

 Little is known about Holinshed's life and for the most part his early years are primarily a matter of speculation.
 Holinshed was most likely born to Ralph Holinshed of Cophurst in Sutton Downes, Cheshire.
 The date of his birth is unknown.
 Holinshed is assumed to have received an education from student records from Christ's College in Cambridge, which show a student under the name Holinshed attending the college from 1544 to 1545.
 In his later years, he lived in London where he worked as a translator for the printer Reginald Wolfe.
 Wolfe gave him the project of compiling a world history from the Flood to the reign of Queen Elizabeth.
 Holinshed was only one contributor to this work; others involved in its production included George Bishop, John Hunne and Lucus Harrison.

 Vernon Snow, an author who writes an introduction to Holinshed's Chronicles in the later edition, remarks that Holinshed was an experienced Cambridge-educated translator.
 As far as anyone knows, no other known works by Holinshed are available.
-A few months after the Chronicles had been licensed, Holinshed retired to the countryside near Warwick where he died around 1580.
+A few months after the Chronicles had been licensed, Holinshed retired to the countryside in north east Warwickshire where he died around 1580 at Bramcote Hall near Warton.
 His will was proven on 24 April 1582, leaving his belongings and estate to a Mr. Burdet, whom he referred to as his master.
 Holinshed's Chronicles was published soon after his death.